magento/merchdocs/src/payment-services/payments-options.md

 The Pay Now button is visible in the PayPal popup window when a customer clicks a payment button on the payments screen.

-If the final order amount it not yet known (such as when we do not yet have shipping address information) and the customer is in checkout from the product page, mini-cart, or shopping cart, a **Continue** button is available instead.
-When a customer clicks Continue, after they confirm their payment method, they are directed to an order review page to gather any more needed details before completing checkout.
+If the final order amount is not yet known (such as when we do not yet have shipping address information) and the customer is in the process of checking out from the product page, mini-cart, or shopping cart, a _Continue_ button is available instead.
+When a customer clicks _Continue_, after they confirm their payment method, they are directed to an order review page to gather any more needed details before completing checkout.

 ## Pay Later messaging